New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 - `CALLSIGN` - Amateur radio callsign.
 This is required to stay legal!
 - `CALLSIGN_WPM` - Speed to send the callsign, in morse code.
 - `CALLSIGN_INTERVAL` - Interval to send the morse code callsign.
 Maximum interval in the US is 10 minutes.
-- `FSK_FREQ` - This is setting for your preferred TX frequency.
+- `FREQUENCY` - This is setting for your preferred TX frequency.
 The filter is optimized for 70cm radio band.
 - `STATUS_LED` - Comment out to disable verbose status LEDs on PCB.
 - `DEV_MODE` - Comment out for flight mode, uncomment during programming.
 Disables Serial and enables deep sleep modes for lower power consumption.
 - `PACKET_INTERVAL` - Interval between 4FSK packets.
 The smaller the interval, the lower the battery life is.